Airgain (NASDAQ:AIRG) Updates Q2 2022 Earnings Guidance

-Airgain (NASDAQ:AIRG – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.01-$0.01 for the period, compared to the consensus earnings per share estimate of -$0.05.
+Airgain (NASDAQ:AIRG – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $0.01-$0.01 for the period, compared to the consensus estimate of -$0.05.
 The company issued revenue guidance of $18.50 million-$20.00 million, compared to the consensus revenue estimate of $18.88 million.

-Airgain (NASDAQ:AIRG – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
-The technology company reported ($0.04) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.11) by $0.07.
+Airgain (NASDAQ:AIRG – Get Rating) last announced its earnings results on Tuesday, May 10th.
+The technology company reported ($0.04) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.11) by $0.07.
 Airgain had a negative net margin of 19.94% and a negative return on equity of 16.01%.
-During the same period in the prior year, the firm earned ($0.04) EPS.
-On average, research analysts predict that Airgain will post -0.4 EPS for the current fiscal year.
+During the same period last year, the firm earned ($0.04) earnings per share.
+Analysts forecast that Airgain will post -0.4 earnings per share for the current fiscal year.

-In other news, Director James K. Sims acquired 5,000 shares of the stock in a transaction dated Tuesday, March 1st.
-The stock was bought at an average price of $9.08 per share, with a total value of $45,400.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director James K. Sims acquired 4,612 shares of the stock in a transaction dated Tuesday, March 15th.
-The stock was purchased at an average cost of $7.60 per share, with a total value of $35,051.20.
-The disclosure for this purchase can be found here.
+In other Airgain news, Director James K. Sims acquired 4,612 shares of the firm’s stock in a transaction that occurred on Tuesday, March 15th.
+The shares were acquired at an average cost of $7.60 per share, for a total transaction of $35,051.20.
+The purchase was disclosed in a legal filing with the SEC, which can be accessed through this link.
 11.70% of the stock is currently owned by insiders.

-Hedge funds have recently made changes to their positions in the stock.
-Advisor Group Holdings Inc. boosted its holdings in shares of Airgain by 30.7% during the 1st quarter.
-Advisor Group Holdings Inc. now owns 4,916 shares of the technology company’s stock worth $38,000 after buying an additional 1,154 shares in the last quarter.
-Engineers Gate Manager LP lifted its holdings in shares of Airgain by 18.4% in the 1st quarter.
-Engineers Gate Manager LP now owns 14,254 shares of the technology company’s stock worth $108,000 after purchasing an additional 2,214 shares in the last quarter.
-Wells Fargo & Company MN lifted its holdings in shares of Airgain by 64.5% in the 2nd quarter.
-Wells Fargo & Company MN now owns 5,865 shares of the technology company’s stock worth $121,000 after purchasing an additional 2,300 shares in the last quarter.
-State Street Corp lifted its holdings in shares of Airgain by 7.3% in the 1st quarter.
-State Street Corp now owns 40,476 shares of the technology company’s stock worth $307,000 after purchasing an additional 2,756 shares in the last quarter.
-Finally, Susquehanna International Group LLP lifted its holdings in shares of Airgain by 90.0% in the 4th quarter.
-Susquehanna International Group LLP now owns 73,240 shares of the technology company’s stock worth $779,000 after purchasing an additional 34,687 shares in the last quarter.
-Institutional investors and hedge funds own 63.63% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Blair William & Co.
+IL increased its position in Airgain by 16.7% in the first quarter.
+Blair William & Co.
+IL now owns 739,511 shares of the technology company’s stock worth $5,605,000 after buying an additional 105,601 shares during the period.
+Vanguard Group Inc. boosted its position in shares of Airgain by 3.6% in the 1st quarter.
+Vanguard Group Inc. now owns 483,958 shares of the technology company’s stock valued at $3,668,000 after purchasing an additional 16,859 shares during the period.
+Dimensional Fund Advisors LP boosted its position in shares of Airgain by 1.1% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 188,429 shares of the technology company’s stock valued at $1,428,000 after purchasing an additional 1,972 shares during the period.
+Susquehanna International Group LLP boosted its position in shares of Airgain by 90.0% in the 4th quarter.
+Susquehanna International Group LLP now owns 73,240 shares of the technology company’s stock valued at $779,000 after purchasing an additional 34,687 shares during the period.
+Finally, State Street Corp boosted its position in shares of Airgain by 7.3% in the 1st quarter.
+State Street Corp now owns 40,476 shares of the technology company’s stock valued at $307,000 after purchasing an additional 2,756 shares during the period.
+63.63% of the stock is owned by hedge funds and other institutional investors.

 Airgain, Inc designs, develops, and engineers antenna products for original equipment and design manufacturers, vertical markets, chipset vendors, service providers, value-added resellers and software developers worldwide.
 The company's products include MaxBeam embedded antennas; profile embedded antennas; profile contour embedded antennas; ultra-embedded antennas; SmartMax embedded antennas; and MaxBeam carrier class antennas, as well as automotive, fleet, public safety, and machine-to-machine antennas under the Antenna Plus brand.